 By looking at the information in the HTTP GET and response messages, answer the following questions.
-When answering them, you should print out the GET and response messages (see the introductory Wireshark lab for an explanation of how to do this) and indicate where in the message you've found the information that answers the following questions.
-When you hand in your assignment, annotate the output so that it's clear where in the output you're getting the information for your answer (either by marking up a paper printout, or by annotating an electronic copy with text in a colored font).
+When answering them, you should print out the GET and response messages3 (see the introductory Wireshark lab for an explanation of how to do this) and indicate where in the message you've found the information that answers the following questions.
+When you hand in your assignment, annotate the output so that it's clear where in the output you're getting the information for your answer (either by marking up a paper printout, or-preferably-by annotating an electronic copy with text in a colored font4 or via ASCII art-see the very end of this handout for more information).

-- 1. Is your browser running HTTP version 1.0 or 1.1?
+- 1. Is your browser running HTTP version 1.0, 1.1 or something else?
 What version of HTTP is the server running? - 2.
-What languages (if any) does your browser indicate that it can accept to the server? - 3.
+What languages (if any) does your browser indicate that it can accept from the server? - 3.
 What is the IP address of your computer?
 Of the gaia.cs.umass.edu server? - 4.
 What is the status code returned from the server to your browser? - 5.
 When was the HTML file that you are retrieving last modified at the server? - 6.
 How many bytes of content are being returned to your browser? - 7.
 By inspecting the raw data in the packet content window, do you see any headers within the data that are not displayed in the packet-listing window?
 If so, name one.